+Opinion.
 Most people with an incurable Cancer will go through both good and bad periods.
 I quite liked a quote by a fellow patient who described that as the ‘ebb and flow’ of living with cancer and said the flow would always return at some point.
 I also liked a quote from a fellow blogger whose blog catchphrase is “Having a bad day shouldn’t mean having a bad life”.
 I don’t like playing the victim so I’m just trying to make my new normal ….. normal!
 And I make no apologies for my approach.

-Despite my positive sounding blogs and my generally focused and determined nature, I’ve had bad periods where I felt I wasn’t coping to well living with cancer.
+Despite my positive sounding blogs and my generally focused and determined nature, I sometimes have bad periods where I feel I’m not coping well living with cancer.
 I’ve lost count of the number of times I’d planned to do something and then put if off for various reasons.
-When you live with cancer or long-term chronic disease, it can be really easy to become almost permanently inactive and lethargic and that is not a good outcome and I fight hard not to fall into bad routines.
+When you live with cancer or long-term chronic disease, it can be really easy to become almost permanently inactive and lethargic – that is not a good outcome and I fight hard not to fall into bad routines.
 Fortunately, my wife Chris (Mrs Motivator) helps me get through some of this.

 Sometimes there is a fine line between ‘poker face’ and ‘cancer card‘.

 And often I just think I’m not sick, I just have cancer.